Michael Rubbestad

 Michael Per Axel Rubbestad (born 16 October 1980) is a Swedish politician and former musician who was elected as a member of the Riksdag in 2018 for the Sweden Democrats party.
+He resigned from his position on 2 June 2026 when he was investigated for crimes relating to child sexual abuse material.

 Biography

 Rubbestad is a councilor in Håbo Municipality, and the Riksdag serves on the Committee on Cultural Affairs.
-In addition to politics, Rubbestad has worked as an actor, DJ, and trance musician.
-He has produced music under the stage name Aladdin.
-Before entering politics, he released two EDM albums, Void Last Line (2008) and Tinnitus (2010), on Swedish Meira Records.
-He is the grandson of Swedish politician Axel Rubbestad.
+In addition to politics, Rubbestad has worked as an actor.